-When a student falls into the D or F range for a subject, a Progress Report will be emailed home by the teacher.
-If the evaluation is required in alternative format, please notify the school office.
+A Progress Report will be emailed home by the teacher once a quarter for students in kindergarten through second grade who fall below expectations for a subject.
+If the evaluation is required in an alternative format, please notify the school office.
 It is the responsibility of the parents/guardians to respond to the teacher as soon as possible.
-ACA encourages parents/guardians to talk with the teacher as soon as they think their student might be having difficulty.
+Current progress for students in third through fifth grade will be accessible in real time through the parent portal in Power School.
+ACA encourages parents to view their student's grades often and to talk with the teacher as soon as they think their student might be having difficulty.
 The earlier a problem is recognized, the easier it is to resolve.
 If a parent/guardian wishes to talk with their student's teacher by phone, or to make an appointment for a conference, please email the teacher directly or call the school office.
 The teacher will respond within 24 business hours.